WHATS HOT

 Faith-based homeschooling teaches the fundamentals of education, but weaves religious principles into each lesson plan.
 Christian-based teaching is the most popular type of homeschooling, but families with different religions also use homeschooling as a way to teach their children.

-While some families choose to homeschool their kids for religious reasons, there are a number of different faiths that commonly faith-based homeschooling.
+While some families choose to homeschool their kids for religious reasons, there are a number of different faiths that commonly practice faith-based homeschooling.
 These include the Jewish community, Buddhism, and the Muslim religion.
 Families who teach using faith-based homeschooling do so in order to instill their religious values into their children.

 They believe that secular teachings take out the most important part of a child’s existence, which is spiritual.
 By teaching faith-based education at home, they believe the child will receive a higher education based on a combination of intellectual and spiritual beliefs.